RupeshS-qualyfi/StarSchema/README.md

    ## Automated Tests

-   The notebook 'Assertions.py` asserts that everything was done correctly by checking the coucomes of the `BusinessQuestions.py` notebook.
+   The notebook `Assertions.py` asserts that everything was done correctly by checking the outcomes of the `BusinessQuestions.py` notebook.
 It firstly checks that the gold schemas are applied correctly using the following function:

    ```python
       def assert_gold_schemas():